junxian-liu/cse15l-lab-reports/LabReport3.md

   <br>
  -A prints the searched line and n lines after the result<br>
  This could be useful for when trying to find a specific term in the diretory.
-In addition to that, this command also prints out the line after the line with the term so there is context provided of how the term is being used. <br><br>
+In addition to that, this command also prints out the line after the line with the term so there is context provided of how the term is being used.

  ## grep -i